Data Browser

 The General tab is shown above.

-Maximum data sample size: This is the maximum number of rows that DataVeil shall retrieve from the database and display in the window during normal view.
+Default maximum number of rows to display: This is the maximum number of rows that DataVeil shall retrieve from the database and display in the window during normal view.
 The valid range is from 1 to 1,000 inclusive.
 The default is 50.
+This can be increased on a per-table basis in the Filter tab.

-Show maximum string length: For string (character) type data fields, this is the maximum length that DataVeil shall attempt to retrieve from the database and display.
-For example, if a field is 2,000 characters long on the database and this setting is 100, then DataVeil shall only show the first 100 characters and append "..." to indicate that the field is only partially displayed.
-NOTE: This is a byte count.
-Unicode data types occupy 2 bytes per character.
-The valid range is from 40 to 4,000.
-The default is 100.
+Maximum character length of strings to display: For string (character) type data fields, this is the maximum length that DataVeil shall attempt to retrieve from the database and display.
+For example, if a field is 2,000 characters long on the database and this setting is 100, then DataVeil shall only show the first 100 characters to indicate that the field is only partially displayed.
+The valid range is from 10 to 4,000.
+The default is 1,000.
+This can be increased on a per-table basis in the Filter tab.

 Listen on Sources